neirinzaralwin/Deep-Learning/Courses/Deep Learning Convolutional Neural Network/Week 1/ReadMe.txt

 This is the educational purpose only.
 Do not copy the code directy I've shown in github.
 Watch carefully to understand codes and theroy.
-I hope my code will help your assignment.
+I hope my codes will help your assignment.

 FOLLOW ME.